jeertmans/manim-slides/docs/source/reference/sharing.md

 ### Sharing ONE HTML file

-If you set the `--one-file` flag, all animations will be data URI encoded, making the HTML a self-contained presentation file that can be shared on its own.
-If you also set the `--offline` flag, the JS and CSS files will be included in the HTML file as well.
+For the first-party player, `--to=html-player --one-file` embeds the local runtime and all media in one file that can be opened directly from `file://`.
+No `--offline` flag is needed.

+For the RevealJS exporter, `--one-file` embeds animations as data URIs.
+Add `--offline` to download and embed RevealJS CSS and JavaScript as well.

 ### Over the internet